Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Experiment Setup

-For automatic constraint discovery, since keyphrase extraction is independent of the summarization stage, one can use the same keyphrases on different summarization models and the total time is thus amortized.
-For model inference, a detailed runtime comparison between unconstrained and constrained generation is shown in Table~\ref{tab_time}.
-The overhead of constrained generation is acceptable when the beam size is not large.
+\start{Runtime overhead is low} For automatic constraints, since keyphrase extraction is independent of summarization, one can use the same keyphrases on different summarization models and the total time is amortized.
+For constrained decoding, a detailed runtime comparison between unconstrained and constrained generation is shown in Table~\ref{tab_time}.
+The overhead of constrained generation is acceptable when the beam size is not large (we use a beam size of 5/10 for most experiments).
 Moreover, a faster DBA implementation \cite{hu2019improved} would further reduce the runtime.